 Nothing beats a relaxed autumn afternoon checking out Iowa’s stunning fall foliage.
 We’ll see vivid colors popping up throughout the county in a couple of months.
 We’ve compiled a list of unforgettable places to see the best hues in Council Bluffs and throughout Pottawattamie County, so you can spend more time viewing than searching.
-Grab your camera and get ready to fall in love!
 Enjoy a relaxing stay in a Council Bluffs hotel and make the most of your autumn adventure.

 Places in Council Bluffs